-What are the limitations for federated (AD FS) LastPass Enterprise users?
+What are the limitations for LastPass Enterprise users with federated login?

 The following LastPass Enterprise features have limitations that will apply to users whose accounts are configured for federated login using AD FS.

 - No Offline access – The client side (web browser extension) must remain online in order to obtain the user's encryption key and unlock the user's LastPass Vault.
 For this reason, offline login is not available.

-- No One-Time Password – This feature is not available as the Master Password comes from the user's Active Directory environment, therefore they must authenticate using the password known by the Active Directory Federation Services.
+- No One-Time Password – This feature is not available as the Master Password comes from the user's Active Directory (AD FS) environment.

 - Limited Account recovery options – For federated users, the Master Password comes from the user's Active Directory environment.
 Therefore, password recovery can be done in either of the following ways:

-- Password reset via the user's Active Directory or Federation Services user management
+- Password reset via the user's Active Directory user management

 - Password reset using the "Super Admin Master Password Reset" policy within LastPass, however, this will change the user's status from federated to non-federated – please see Reset a User's Master Password (Super Admin) for more information.